How a Yes Space Can Help You Get More Done Without Childcare

 Even from an early age, you can empower your child to take ownership of this Yes Space.
 As you help them keep it clean and organized, Dr. Markham says you teach your child the habit of cleaning up an area before moving on to the next activity like lunch or a nap.

-Because we all have far fewer outings right now, you may want to set up more than one Yes Space around the house.
+You may want to set up more than one Yes Space around the house.
 It can offer you and your child a welcome change of scenery.
 Think of other areas in your home that can serve as a yes space for particular activities.

 Consider a Calming Corner